fartbagxp/s3-proxy/README.md

 At this point, you should be able to go to `localhost:3000`, it'll automatically redirect you to `https://localhost`, in which if you accept your own self-signed certificate, you will get an Access Denied message.

 Append the [AWS S3 resource URL](https://docs.aws.amazon.com/cli/latest/reference/s3/presign.html) from the presign URL `localhost:3000/<resource>` to get to your file.

+## Other Considerations

+One consideration to fetching data from a private AWS S3 bucket is to use [AWS API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/integrating-api-with-aws-services-s3.html) for proxying the HTTP request.

+The API gateway can act as either a HTTP proxy or a [AWS Lambda](https://aws.amazon.com/lambda/) proxy.

+It can provide a URL that can integrate a GET `https://your-api-host/stage/` request with the backend GET `https://your-s3-host/`.

+Managed service means scaling is done by AWS automatically.

+The major drawback of this approach is the [limitation of API Gateway Integration](https://docs.aws.amazon.com/apigateway/latest/developerguide/limits.html) with HTTP proxy and [AWS Lambda](https://aws.amazon.com/lambda/).
+The integration timeout is currently set to 30 seconds.

+To download a 1GB binary file, one would need to hit slightly higher than 286.4Mbps to download the file before the timeout.

 ## Troubleshooting